A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Preliminaries

-We now introduce \emph{fractional polymorphisms} of valued structures, which generalize polymorphisms of relational structures.
-Similarly as polymorphisms, fractional polymorphisms are an important tool for formulating tractability results and complexity classifications of VCSPs.
+Let $\bA$ be a~relational structure and $\ell \in \N$.
+An operation $f \in \Pol^{(\ell)}(\bA)$ is called a~\emph{pseudo weak near unanimity (pwnu)} polymorphism if there exist $e_1, \dots, e_\ell \in \End(\bA)$ such that for every $x,y \in A$, $e_1f(y,x,\dots,x) = e_2 f(x,y,x,\dots,x) = \dots = e_\ell f(x,\dots,x,y).$ We now introduce \emph{fractional polymorphisms} of valued structures, which generalize polymorphisms of relational structures.
+Similarly to polymorphisms, fractional polymorphisms are an important tool for formulating tractability results and complexity classifications of VCSPs.
 For valued structures with a~finite domain, our definition specialises to the established notion of a~fractional polymorphism which has been used to study the complexity of VCSPs for valued structures over finite domains (see, e.g.~\cite{ThapperZivny13}).
 Our definition is taken from \cite{Resilience-VCSPs} and allows arbitrary probability spaces in contrast to \cite{ViolaThesis,SchneiderViola,ViolaZivny}.